uesleibros/wasabi/dev/asm/README.md

 ## Compilation and Verification

 To test and verify the Assembly thunks, you need to assemble the `.asm` source files into raw machine code (binary format).
-This process allows you to extract the exact opcodes used in the `RtlMoveMemory` operations within the VBA module.
+This allows you to extract the exact opcodes used in the `RtlMoveMemory` operations within the VBA module.

 ### 1. Required Tooling: NASM